Dr. Kathleen (Katie) A. Smart

 Appointments & Employment

-2006 – 2007 Teaching Assistant, Department of Earth and Atmospheric Science, University of Alberta, Edmonton, Canada.
-1st year Geology and 3rd year
+- 2006 – 2007 Teaching Assistant, Department of Earth and Atmospheric Science, University of Alberta, Edmonton, Canada.
+1st year Geology and 3rd year Metamorphic Petrology.

 Post-Doctoral Awards & Funding